fastai/fastai/.github/issue_template.md

 ```
 python -m fastai.utils.show_install
 ```
-Double-check you have the last version (compare your fastai version with the laste number you can see in https://github.com/fastai/fastai/blob/master/CHANGES.md (without dev0 which is the current master).
-If you know how to perform a developer install, also check your bug pesists on master.
+Double-check you use the latest version which you can find here: https://github.com/fastai/fastai/releases.

+It's also possible that the issue has already been fixed in git master, but hasn't been released yet, so if possible please try to see whether git master has it resolved.
+To install the git master do: `pip install git+https://github.com/fastai/fastai/`
 -->

 **To Reproduce**